 In 1934 he returns to Bulgaria where his first exhibit takes place, causing a big impression in Bulgarian culture.
 He joins a group of young Bulgarian painters, called The New Ones, group that leaves a very profound trace in the development of Bulgarian painting.
 He is part of several collective exhibits in Prague, Munich and Berlin (1935-1936).

 In 1936 he travels to Palestine.
-With what he paints there, an exhibit is organized in Belgrad with great succes.
-He then moves to Paris, showing his work in the salons Automne, Petit Palais y Tuillerie.
-After his time in Paris he moves to Venice.
-From this time are Canale Grande and many others show in Sofia’s National Gallery.
+With what he paints there, a very successful exhibition is organized in Belgrad.
+He then moves to Paris, showing his works in the Salon d’Automne, Petit Palais and Tuillerie.
+After his time in Paris, he moves to Venice.
+Canale Grande and many other works shown in Sofia’s National Gallery date from this period.

 Alcheh dies in 1983 in Buenos Aires.

 In 1990, a personal exhibition is organized by the Museum of Modern Art in Buenos Aires, followed by another one in 2000 at the Sivori Museum.

 His figure continues to be a relevant one in Bulgaria.
 In 2008, Sofia’s National Gallery organizes a large retrospective of his works.
 In 2018, Sofia’s City Gallery organizes the exhibition “The aesthetics of Disgrace”, a tribute to Alcheh’s life and work.